Children's Hospital is part of the UPMC family.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

 Cerebrovascular anomalies are conditions characterized by malformed blood vessels that can lead to hemorrhages, strokes, blood clots, and other complications.
 They often are treated by surgery.
-Neurosurgeons operate on cerebrovascular anomalies in order to restore normal blood flow to the brain and reduce these risks.
-Examples of cerebrovascular anomalies are:
+Neurosurgeons operate on congenital anomalies of the brain in order to restore normal blood flow to the brain and reduce these risks.
+Examples of pediatric cerebrovascular anomalies are:

 Visit the Pediatric Vascular Anomalies Center for more information on systemic vascular anomalies.